-The U.S. economy is believed to have expanded by an annualized rate of 0.1% in the first quarter according to the U.S. Bureau of Economic Analysis's advance estimate, below the post-recession average of 2.2%.
+The U.S. economy is believed to have expanded by an annualized rate of 4% in the second quarter according to the U.S. Bureau of Economic Analysis's preliminary estimate, above the post-recession average of 2.2%.

-The Bureau of Labor Statistics reported that employers added a monthly average of 178,000 net new payroll jobs during the first quarter, slightly lower than the monthly average of 194,000 during 2013.
-The U.S. is expected to recover the last of the 8.7 million jobs lost to the recession around the middle of this year.
-Almost five years into the recovery, the high unemployment rate (6.7% in March 2014), long-term unemployment and the declining labor force participation rate (at a 35-year low) remain disappointing for many economists, but these indicators are less important to commercial real estate than job creation.
+The Bureau of Labor Statistics reported that employers added a monthly average of 272,000 net new payroll jobs during the second quarter, significantly higher than the monthly average of 190,000 during the first quarter of 2014.
+Despite the return to pre-recession employment rates (6.1% in June 2014), the long-term unemployment and the declining labor force participation rate (near a 35-year low) remain disappointing for many economists, but these indicators are less important to commercial real estate than job creation.

-The 10-year Treasury yield ended the first quarter at 2.74% after rising from its 2013 low of 1.66% on May 1.
-Treasury yields have risen on the Federal Reserve's continued tapering of its quantitative easing program and speculation of sooner than expected rises in the federal funds rate.
-In December 2013, the Federal Open Market Committee ("FOMC") announced that it is expected to reduce its monthly purchases by \$10 billion at each of its 2014 FOMC meetings, but noted that it would keep interest rates low "well past" the point when unemployment reaches the
+The 10-year Treasury yield ended the second quarter at 2.53% after rising from its low of 1.66% on May 1, 2013.
+Treasury yields have remained low by historical standards, despite the Federal Reserve's continued tapering of its quantitative easing program.
+This has been in large part due to tempered expectations surrounding the Federal Open Market Committee ("FOMC") willingness to raise the federal funds rate in the near-term.
+In December 2013, the "FOMC" announced that it is expected to reduce its monthly purchases by \$10 billion at each of its 2014 FOMC meetings and has since reaffirmed its plans to wind down its quantitative easing program by October 2014.
+The FOMC has also affirmed that it would keep interest rates low "well past" the point when unemployment reaches the threshold rate of 6.5%, which it crossed during the second quarter.

 The combination of moderate economic growth and low interest rates that has been in place since the recession ended has been a powerful stimulus for commercial real estate, delivering steady absorption of excess space and strong investor demand for the yields available through both direct ownership of assets and publicly traded funds.
 Steady economic growth and low interest rates helped push vacancy rates down for the office, apartment, retail and industrial markets.
 The low level of new construction over the past few years has meant that tenants have been funneled into existing vacant space with the exception of apartments, where construction has propelled the market into a new expansion cycle.
 Asking rental rates posted moderate gains across all property types in 2013, propelled by demand for Class A assets in the top submarkets.
-The following trends drove the commercial real estate market in 2013:
+The following trends drove the commercial real estate market thus far in 2014: